enqueuer-land/enqueuer/docs/README.md

 ----

 ### Requisition Flow
-Now that you know what are requisitions, publishers, subscriptions and events.
+Now you know what are requisitions, publishers, subscriptions and events.
 How about seeing how they interact with each other in a fancier way?

 ![enqueuerInstanceFlow](https://raw.githubusercontent.com/enqueuer-land/enqueuer/master/docs/images/nqrFlow.png "Enqueuer Instance Flow")